 While tours and festivals have been canceled or postponed, there are a lot of other ways to supplement your income as a songwriter and performing artist.
 Remember to collaborate, reach out to your community, and get creative with how you market yourself.
 Streaming is still very prevalent, so even just boosting your own marketing and promotion to increase streams can make a difference.

 As well, although we shared several ways to supplement your touring and live performances during unprecedented times, one area we didn’t touch on is how these earn publishing royalties.
-Keep an eye out for that update in the near future and if, in the meantime, you want to learn more, reach out to our team at firstname.lastname@example.org or check out our help center.
+Check out this article to learn more about the royalties you can earn on these platforms or reach out to our team at email@example.com or check out our help center.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.